One in every two smokers will die of a tobacco related disease and smokers are twice as likely to suffer a heart attack as non-smokers.

-Since the workplace smoking ban in 2004, Ireland has led European countries in adopting anti-tobacco legislation.
+Since the introduction of the workplace smoking ban in 2004, Ireland has led European countries in adopting anti-tobacco legislation.

-Despite the reduction in smoking rates, smoking remains the chief preventable cause of death and chronic disability in Ireland and so reducing smoking rates in Ireland and supporting people to stop smoking must be a key focus of health policy.
+Despite the reduction in smoking rates, smoking remains the chief preventable cause of death and chronic disability in Ireland.
+Therefore, reducing smoking rates and supporting people to stop smoking must be a key focus of health policy.